enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 });
 ```

 ## Collections

-Whereas `enyo.Object` wraps plain JavaScript objects to make them observable, `enyo.Collection` wraps arrays of JavaScript objects, and provides observation support for adding and removing objects to the array, as well as automatic "upgrading" of plain JavaScript objects to `enyo.Model`s.
+While `enyo.Object` wraps plain JavaScript objects to make them observable, `enyo.Collection` wraps arrays of JavaScript objects, and provides observation support for adding and removing objects to the array, as well as automatic "upgrading" of plain JavaScript objects to `enyo.Model`s.

 _Note: although collections have many features and API's in common with `enyo.Model` such as the ability to fetch and parse data from a back-end server, `enyo.Collection` is actually a sub-kind of `enyo.Component`, and may be instantiated declaratively in the `components` block of other components or controls, in addition to being instanced programmatically using the normal `new` keyword._